 |5th – 8th:||16|

 |9th – 16th:||8|

-The Leaderboard has been updated to reflect the ranking for the 2017 MKM Series after its second stop in Frankfurt!
+The Leaderboard has been updated to reflect the ranking for the 2017 MKM Series after its fourth and penultimate stop in Hamburg!

 Over the course of the past two years, we held nine exciting events in various European cities.
 When we first announced the MagicCardMarket Series back in 2014, we wanted to give back to the community and offer players in Europe another chance to sleeve up and win some great prizes playing Magic.
 While we think that we have both accomplished this goal and are now meeting the high expectations that you are having when it comes to official MKM branded events, we also collected plenty of feedback which we wanted to incorporate into the MKM Series 2017 and beyond.